F1R3FLY-io/f1r3wallet/README.md

 ## Run **Nodejs example** ([`src/nodejs/client.js`](src/nodejs/client.js))

-In `src/nodejs/client.js` script is an example of how to connect to F1R3Node from Nodejs.
+In `src/nodejs/client.js` script is an example of how to connect to RNode from Nodejs.

 ```sh
 # Run nodejs example / sample requests to F1r3fly testnet
 npm run start:nodejs
 ```

-## Run F1R3Node with Docker
+## Run F1r3Node with Docker

 In the project is [Docker compose](docker-compose.yml) configuration to run local F1r3fly network.